TITLE 77: PUBLIC HEALTH

 Section 545.95 Emergency Contraception

-a) By April 30, 2002, every hospital providing services to alleged sexual assault survivors in accordance with a plan approved under Section 545.35 of this Part must develop a protocol for providing emergency contraception information and treatment to alleged sexual assault survivors.
+a) Every hospital or approved pediatric health care facility providing services to sexual assault survivors in accordance with a plan approved under Section 545.35 shall develop a protocol for providing emergency contraception information and treatment to sexual assault survivors.
 (Section 2.2(b) of the Act)

-b) The Department shall request a plan that complies with the requirements of this Section by April 1, 2002.
-The Department will approve the protocol if it finds that the implementation of the protocol would provide sufficient protection for survivors of an alleged sexual assault and if the protocol provides for the following as soon as possible and, in any event, no later than 12 hours after the alleged sexual assault survivor presents herself/himself at the hospital for emergency care:
+b) The Department will approve the protocol if it finds that the implementation of the protocol would provide sufficient protection for survivors of sexual assault and if the protocol provides for the following as soon as possible and, in any event, no later than 12 hours after the sexual assault survivor presents himself or herself at the hospital or approved pediatric health care facility for emergency care:

-2) the indications and counter-indications and risks associated with the use of emergency contraception;
+2) The indications and contraindications and risks associated with the use of emergency contraception;

-3) a description of how and when victims may be provided emergency contraception upon the written order of a physician (Section 2.2(b) of the Act);
+3) A description of how and when victims may be provided emergency contraception at no cost upon the written order of a physician, a licensed APRN who possesses clinical privileges recommended by the hospital or approved pediatric health care facility medical staff and granted by the hospital or approved pediatric health care facility as authorized by the Nurse Practice Act, or a licensed physician assistant (Section 2.2(b) of the Act); and

-c) The hospital shall implement the protocol upon approval by the Department.
+c) The hospital or approved pediatric health care facility shall implement the protocol upon approval by the Department.
 (Section 2.2(b) of the Act)

-d) The Department shall produce medically and factually accurate written materials that all treatment hospitals shall provide to each female sexual assault survivor of childbearing age.
+d) The Department will produce medically and factually accurate written materials that all treatment hospitals and approved pediatric health care facilities shall provide to each female sexual assault survivor of childbearing age.